Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity: Simulation Studies

-In order to compute \eqref{eq:performance_components}, since the estimation of the components of the mixture \eqref{eq:VAR-reduction} may be affected by label switching \citep{Stephens2000}, it is necessary first to match the posterior means of each component to the true components.
-In addition, if the assumed value of $H$ is larger than the true value, one or more of the posterior mean estimates $\{\Tilde{A}_{j,h}^\ast\}_{j=1,\dots,P}$ could be redundant and include elements all very close to zero.
-In order to identify these essentially ``empty'' components, we consider the maximum norm $\max_{j=1,\dots,P} \, \norm{\Tilde{A}_{j,h}^\ast}_\infty$ and if such norm is lower than a pre-specified threshold, we set them to $\bm 0$ and exclude them from further analysis.
-More specifically, in the following, a component is assumed as empty if its posterior mean-based maximum norm is smaller than 0.01.
-Then, in order to match the remaining posterior mean estimates $\{\Tilde{A}_{j,h}^\ast\}_{j=1,\dots,P}$ with the true components, we rank them based on the minimum Frobenius distances.
+In order to compute \eqref{eq:performance_components}, we first need to address label switching \citep{Stephens2000}, which may affect the estimation of the components in \eqref{eq:VAR-reduction}.
+Thus, we develop a procedure to match the posterior means of each component to their true counterparts.
+Additionally, if the assumed value of $H$ exceeds the true value, some posterior mean estimates ${\Tilde{A}{j,h}^\ast}{j=1,\dots,P}$ might contain redundant elements very close to zero.
+To identify these essentially ``empty'' components, we consider the maximum norm $\max_{j=1,\dots,P} , \norm{\Tilde{A}{j,h}^\ast}_\infty$.
+If this norm is below a specified threshold, we set the component to $\bm 0$ and exclude it from further analysis.
+In the following, we set such threshold to 0.01.
+Next, to match the remaining posterior mean estimates $\{\Tilde{A}_{j,h}^\ast\}_{j=1,\dots,P}$ with the true components, we rank them based on ascending values of the Frobenius distances.
+The simulation results of the components indicate that it is sufficient to set $P$ and $H$ to sufficiently large values and let the shrinkage priors automatically select the most suitable $P$ and $H$.

-For the inference on the latent binary indicators \(\left(\gamma_{h .
-P+1}, \ldots, \gamma_{h .
-T}\right), h=1, \ldots, H\), we threshold the estimated posterior probability of activation at each time point for each data set to identify the activated $\gamma_{h,t}$'s from the MCMC samples, as described in Section \ref{Posterior Computation}.
-Table \mbox{\ref{tab:gamma-perfomance-1}} shows the average accuracy, sensitivity, specificity and precision across all 100 data sets.
+For the inference on the latent binary indicators \(\left(\gamma_{h , P+1}, \ldots, \gamma_{h , T}\right), h=1, \ldots, H\), we threshold the estimated posterior probability of activation at each time point for each data set to identify the activated $\gamma_{h,t}$'s from the MCMC samples, as described in Section \ref{Posterior Computation}.
+Table \mbox{\ref{tab:gamma-performance-2}} shows the average accuracy, sensitivity, specificity and precision across all 30 data sets.
 The results show that the model is able to reconstruct the components and their dynamic activation reasonably well.
-Further inspection of the results across all simulated data sets suggests -- as it may be expected -- that the ability to identify each underlying base mixture component is associated to the sparsity of the true activation vectors $(\gamma_{h,P+1},\dots,\gamma_{h,T})$, $h=1, \ldots, H$ (analyses not shown).
-Barely activated components are more difficult to identify as it is more challenging to disentangle their contribution, especially if the magnitude of their coefficients (their ``signal'') is low.
-Also, the relative dynamics of the components (how they differentially activate in time) has an impact on identifiability.
-Finally, we evaluate the performance of the proposed shrinkage priors to determine the rank of the tensor decomposition as well as the lags in the BTVT-VAR model.
-Since we use $P=4$ in model fitting (although the true value is $P=3$), we observe that the estimated $N*N$ matrix $A_{P, t}$ has on average a Frobenius norm of 0.0005 with 0.0015 standard deviations across all $t$'s, suggesting that the proposed increasing shrinkage prior allows for a precise identification of the number of lags.